Remarks on Legendrian Self-Linking: Introduction

 \subsection{Perspectives on self-linking}

 The present article is concerned not with linking but with self-linking, for which one would like to make sense of $\lk(C_1,C_2)$ as a knot invariant in the degenerate case ${C_1 = C_2}$.
 This problem does not have a unique solution, and several notions of self-linking already exist.
-Our purpose is to propose another, motivated by gauge theory \cite{Beasley:2015} and with an eye towards higher-order \cite{Bott:95g} self-linking invariants.
+Our purpose is to propose another, motivated by gauge theory \cite{Beasley:2015,ZhangR:2016} and with an eye towards higher-order self-linking invariants, defined in the geometric style of \cite{Bott:95g} as integrals over configuration spaces of points associated to the knot.

 The most naive attempt to define a self-linking number for an embedded, oriented curve ${C \subset \BR^3}$ is based upon the Gauss integral in \eqref{Gauss}.
 Again parametrizing $C$ as the image of a smooth map